rmyz/Weatley/README.md

 Weatley.Backend contains the backend, done with .NET Core 2.1

-Weatley.App contains the application, done with nativescript + angular
+Weatley.App contains the application, done with Nativescript + Angular

 ---